magento/pwa-studio/packages/pwa-buildpack/docs/PWADevServer.md

 Furthermore, Magento PWAs are Magento 2 themes running on Magento 2 stores, so they need to proxy backend requests to the backing store in a customized way.

-PWADevServer` handles all these needs:
+PWADevServer handles all these needs:

 - Creates and caches a custom local hostname for the current project
 - Adds the custom local hostname to `/etc/hosts`   🔐
 - Creates and caches an SSL certificate for the custom local hostname
 - Adds the certificate to the OS-level keychain so browsers trust it  🔐
-- Customizes the `webpack-dev-server` instance to:
-  - Proxy all asset requests not managed by webpack to the Magento store
-  - Emulate the public path settings of the Magento store
-  - Automatically switch domain names in HTML attributes
-  - Debug or disable ServiceWorkers
+- Adds verbose debugging information to error pages
+- Provides a [GraphQL Playground][graphql-playground] to debug the GraphQL queries in the project

 *The 🔐  in the above list indicates that you may be asked for a password at this step.*